Tobbesson/roccat-konepro-linux/README.md

 Example:\
 `konepro -l 255 0 255 -r 0 255 0 -lm 1` // Sets Profile 0 left click to purple, right click to green and LED mode to fully lit.\
-`konepro -prf 1 -l 255 0 0 -lm 2 -dpi 800` // Sets Profile 1 left click to red, LED mode to blinking and DPI to 800\
+`konepro -prf 1 -l 255 0 0 -lm 2 -d 800` // Sets Profile 1 left click to red, LED mode to blinking and DPI to 800\
 `konepro -list 3` // list settings in profile 3.